Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

-Sometimes it's hard to get "in the mood" when spell casting—it feels like the magic isn't there and you're just going through the motions.
+Sometimes it's hard to get "in the mood" when spell casting—it feels like the magic isn't there, and you're just going through the motions.
 This is especially true if you're trying to cast a spell you found in a book or on the internet.
-You get so caught up in trying to gather all the ingredients and follow the directions, that it takes the fun out of it.
-You also have less emotional connection to the spell, so you're already working at a disadvantage.
+You get so caught up in trying to gather all the ingredients and follow the directions that it takes the fun out of it.
+Also, your emotional connection to the spell isn't as deep, so you're already working at a disadvantage.

 This is where your five senses come into play.
-By catering to your own senses, you can really amp up the power in a spell.
+By catering to your own senses, you can really amp up the power of a spell.

 1. The Sense of Sight